There’s a reason the holiday season is called the most wonderful time of the year!

-- Beneficiary Testimonials: Ask your beneficiaries to speak to how your organization has made a difference in their lives and record your interview with them.
+- Client Testimonials: Ask your clients to speak to how your organization has made a difference in their lives and record your interview with them.
 Putting a human face to the issue your organization is dedicated to can get your supporters to give to your campaign.

 4. Let your supporters do the talking.

 If your supporters are active on social media, get them talking about your cause for Giving Tuesday!
-Word of mouth has been and always will be one of the strongest forms of advertising.
-Social media just multiplies its effectiveness.
+Word of mouth has been and always will be one of the most effective forms of advertising.
+Social media multiplies its effectiveness.